 He currently focuses on societal resilience to global catastrophes and methods for rigorously modelling extinction risk, in addition to producing an introductory x-risk curriculum.

-Nathaniel has previously held research roles at the Centre for the Study of Existential Risk and the Stanford Existential Risks Initiative.
+Nathaniel has previously held research roles at the Stanford Existential Risks Initiative.
 He is also an occasional co-host of 21st Talks, an existential risk podcast.

 Alongside this, Nathaniel is studying theoretical archaeology at University College London, following a BA in Archaeology from the University of Cambridge.
 His dissertation considers how macrohistory can be used to imagine and improve humanity's future.